AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 >[!ENDTABS]

-Note the Connection ID from the response.
+Note the connection ID from the response.
 This ID will be required in the next step when creating the target connection.

-## Create a Target Connection {#create-target-connection}
+## Create a target connection {#create-target-connection}

 ![Diagram showing step 4 in the export datasets workflow](../assets/api/export-datasets/export-datasets-api-workflow-create-target-connection.png)